-Some the biggest fairs in the Capital are run by VIP events.
-Look out for their once a year two day music mania event.
+Some of the biggest fairs in the Capital are run by VIP events.
+Look out for their once-a-year two-day music mania event.
 It’s the biggest in the UK!

 This site is also great at keeping up to date with all the record fairs around the UK as well of course in London.

 Music / Memorabilia / Vinyl Records Auctions – London